bryce-wong/miami-project-vdd-fastapi/README.md

 # miami-project-vdd-fastapi

-I will be using this repo to stand up an API for the Miami Project VDD 2019.
+I am reserving this repo to try and stand up an API for the Miami Project VDD 2019.
+May use a different repo in practice.